-Fat As Funk is a specialist in optimising masters for pressing on to vinyl, ensuring a hassle-free cut and great sounding product.
+Fat As Funk is very experienced in optimising masters for pressing on to vinyl; ensuring a hassle-free cut and great sounding product.

-This is why it is so important to have masters specially optimised for vinyl cutting – mastering for vinyl is a different finish than mastering for CD/digital media.
-There are several essential and often overlooked processes that need to be addressed at the mastering stage or you risk problems at the cutting stage, & consequently risk a batch of vinyl that could have a range of problems – sounding excessively harsh in tone, flat dynamics, even making some needles skip on playback!
+Mastering for vinyl is a different finish than mastering for CD/digital media.
+There are several essential processes that need to be addressed at the mastering stage or you risk problems at the cutting stage, & consequently risk a batch of vinyl that could have a range of problems – sounding excessively harsh in tone, flat dynamics, even making some needles skip on playback!

 These days DMM (Direct Metal Mastering) is a much more popular alternative for pressing to vinyl than the old days of the lacquer.
 It’s also quicker & a lot cheaper, saving you on around £200 on a vinyl run.
 We master our pre-vinyl masters to translate brilliantly to the DMM process.

-Loz at Fat As Funk has mastered several hundred tracks for vinyl & knows all the tricks inside-out.
+Loz at Fat As Funk has mastered almost 1000 tracks for vinyl & knows all the tricks inside-out.
 Pre-vinyl masters from us are a worthy investment – you can get your records cut with confidence, knowing that the sound you approve will be easy for the cutting engineer to translate onto the vinyl medium accurately.

-How long should I have on a side of vinyl?
+How long should you have on a side of vinyl?